 As a first-time driver, you should avoid night driving.
 First, there’s low visibility, drunk drivers trying to make it home, and those with driver fatigue who are rushing home to get some rest.
 It is risky to drive during these hours when most motorists are not paying full attention to the road ahead.

 You should be back home by sundown if you are a first-time driver.
-As you gain more driving experience, you can gradually increase your night time driving hours.
+You can gradually increase your nighttime driving hours as you gain more driving experience.
 If not, you should be accompanied by an adult.

 5. Limit Your Passengers